algorithmiaio/dev-center/README.md

 ---
 layout: article
 title:  "Example post!"
+excerpt: "This is an example post."
 date:   2016-01-05 11:39:38
 categories: guides example
+author: liz_rush

 tags: [stuff, things]
 show_related: true # show sidebar of posts with same tags

+# optional fields:
+exclude_from_search: true #false by default
-comments: false #true by default but currently disabled in config (optional field)
+comments: false #true by default but currently disabled in config
-share: false #true by default (optional field)
+share: false #true by default
-sitemap: false #true by default (optional field)
+sitemap: false #true by default
-author: liz_rush
-excerpt: "This is an example post."
 ---
 ```